Skip to content

 Competitive football was cancelled in the UK once again during World War Two.
 Professional footballers all had their contracts terminated for the duration of the war.

 Even so, footballers still signed up to serve in large numbers relative to their profession’s small number.
-According to Picture Post magazine, 629 professionals had joined the armed forces, the majority of whom served in the British army, in 1940 alone.
+According to Picture Post magazine, 629 professionals had joined the armed forces, the majority of them the British army, in 1940 alone.

 Some of those considered the best British footballers of all time saw service.
 The “Wizard of the Dribble” Sir Stanley Matthews and Preston North End legend Sir Tom Finney served in the Royal Air Force and British Army respectively, for instance.